dssg/cincinnati/post-modeling/model_exploration/README.md

 **_So I've trained a bunch of models ... now what?_**
 Once you've run some experiments and have some preliminary results, you'll want to narrow down the field so that you can look more closely and analyze your results.

-The [`get_all_model_info.py`](get_all_model_info.py) script does this.
+The [`get_model_groups.py`](get_model_groups.py) script does calculates a variety of model performance metrics and measures of inspection and violation density for each of the model's training and testing windows.
+One model is defined by the model type (e.g. Logistic Regression, Random Forest), the hyperparameters used, the feature sets included, and the various levels of spatial and temporal feature aggregations used.

-- **Input**: Directory location of your experiment config files, `space_delta` and `time_delta` (specifying the level of space & time you want to cover in the neighborhood history metrics), `k` (the level at which to calculate precision, or how many parcels will be included in the list of inspections), `validation_feature_schema` (used to get neighborhood information for all parcels).
+Specify the directory location of your experiment config files, `space_delta` and `time_delta` (specifying the level of space & time you want to cover in the neighborhood history metrics), `k` (the level at which to calculate precision, or how many parcels will be included in the list of inspections), and `validation_feature_schema` (used to get neighborhood information for all parcels).

-- **Output**: A CSV of all models listing their results on various model performance and neighborhood inspection and violation density on a variety of training and testing windows.
-A model is defined by the model type (e.g. Logistic Regression, Random Forest), the hyperparameters used, the features included, and the various levels of feature aggregations used (e.g. "Census up to 400m").

-To connect models over time, use the [`get_model_groups.py`](get_model_groups.py) script.

-Based on these model results, we did some hands-on analysis (primarily using Tableau) to choose 5 models that did the best with respect to precision (finding the most violations), 5 models that identified parcels in neighborhoods that had a low inspection density, 5 models that identified parcels that had a low
+Based on these results, we did some hands-on analysis (primarily using Tableau) to choose 5 models that did the best with respect to precision (finding the most violations), 5 models that identified parcels in neighborhoods that had a low inspection density, 5 models that identified parcels that had a low